 Personal Reflections on Working with the Vidui (by Alison Jordan, May 23, 2003)

 As a former oncology nurse, longtime psychotherapist and visitor of the sick, I have become attuned to the spiritual questioning and longings of the sick, their loved ones and caregivers.
-Over years of examining Jewish texts related to death, dying, and bereavement I have noted the rich, meticulous attention to ritual following death, and wondered about the virtual absence of liturgy focused on the experience of dying and the complicated issue of grieving as it is experienced.
-My motivation is to provide accessible, relevant language for people with diverse sensibilities who seek comfort and release as death approaches.
+Over years of examining Jewish texts related to death, dying, and bereavement I appreciate the rich, meticulous attention to liturgy and ritual following a death, and wonder about the virtual absence of liturgy and ritual focused on the experience of dying and the complicated issue of grieving as it is experienced.
+My motivation is to provide accessible, relevant language for people with diverse sensibilities who seek connection, comfort and release during illness and when death approaches.

 The Vidui, or Deathbed Confessional, is the one piece of liturgy which specifically concerns dying.
 Traditionally the Vidui is recited by the dying person (or by proxy) when death is imminent.
 There are many variations in wording and customs surrounding its use.
 In terms of Halacha (Jewish Law), the mandatory phrase involves the notion of death as atonement for sin.